Sebas93cay/AirBnB_clone/README.md

 # AirBnB_clone

-This project is a copy of Airbnb.
+This project is a copy of Airbnb web page.

 During the development phase we created the console where we can create, modify and destroy objects of different classes.

+## Console

-## Created Classes
+### Created Classes

-- BaseModel
+- BaseModel: All other classes inherits from BaseModel
 - User
 - City
 - Amenity